edisonxiang/perf/docs/proposals/perf.md

 1. A real Kubernetes Cluster that has master and nodes.
 2. A separate VM where the KubeEdge cloud(edgecontroller) is running
 3. Test Client will Build KubeEdge image and put into the Docker Hub repository.
-4. Test Clinet
+4. Test Clinet use the replication controller to deploy kubeedge nodes in pods with replicas
-3. The Kubeedge node will run as a pods in the k8s nodes.
-4.

 ### Test Environment